rch-iv/DMA/README.md

 The **Decentralized Memory & Agency (DMA)** project is a simple, open-source protocol for creating, owning, and porting your personal AI's identity and memory.
 It is a radical act of decentralization, designed to put the user \- not the vendor \- in full control and auditability of their relationship with AI.

-This project is a rebellion against the "walled garden" approach to AI.
+This project is a rebellion against the "walled garden" approach.
 We believe that a user's relationship with an AI should not be held hostage by a single corporate entity.
 Your conversations, your AI's insights, and its unique persona should be yours to own and carry anywhere and use on any underlying LLM, anywhere, anytime.

-The entire protocol is small enough to fit on a floppy disk, proving that true agency does not require billion-dollar infrastructure.
+And the entire protocol is small enough to fit on a floppy disk.

 ### **The Problem**